 “College Made Beneficiary of $1 million Insurance.”
 The Tampa Tribune (Tampa, Florida), March 14, 1964.

 “Lakeland College Honors Sarasotan.”
 The Tampa Tribune (Tampa, Florida), February 27, 1965.

 Loca Lee Buckner was known as a modest sportswoman who never wanted much recognition for her good doings.
 She inherited her husband’s fortune by becoming the president of the Miami Coca Cola Bottling Co. after his death.
-Buckner gave $7 million to Florida Southern College and the theater was named in her honor.
+Buckner gave $7 million to Florida Southern College, and in turn, the Loca Lee Buckner Theatre was named in her honor and the Thaddeus T. Buckner Building was named after her husband.
 She was a trustee of Florida Southern College and an active member of the Methodist Church.
 Buckner was so important to the livelihood of the college that she was named as chancellor for the year after her death.